 The role of a bowl

-Since Frenchies tend to choke while eating due to their brachycephalic skulls, it’s recommended to allow them eating from an anti-choke feeding bowl.
+Since Frenchies tend to choke while eating due to their brachycephalic skulls, it’s recommended to allow them to eat from an anti-choke feeding bowl.
 They eat fast and literally inhale the air.
-That’s why bowls for French bulldogs should contain a rotating part in the middle to prolonge the time of eating.
+That’s why bowls for French bulldogs should contain a rotating part in the middle to prolong the time of eating.
 Click on the following image to discover the following feeding bowl.
-This Frenchie bowl will prolonge yoru dog’s meal for at least 10 minutes and will make him to work for his food.
+This Frenchie bowl will prolong your dog’s meal for at least 10 minutes and will make him work for his food.